inetum-orleans/docker-devbox-ddb/docs/features/jsonnet.md

     ```

 ### Image
-This function generates the `image` configuration for a service.
+This function generates a service configuration based on an external image.

 It will also add the `init` to true and `restart` configurations for the service.

 The `restart` configuration will be set with the `docker.restart_policy` ddb configuration.

-!!! abstract "Parameters:"
+!!! abstract "Parameters"
     - `image`:
     The image to use
         - type: string

-??? example
+!!! example
-    ```jsonnet
+    ```json
     ddb.Image("nginx:latest")
     ```
     will produce